quackduck/devzat/README.md

 When self-hosting an instance, Devzat can integrate with Slack and/or Discord to bridge messages, and Twitter to post new-user announcements.
 See the [Admin's Manual](Admin's%20Manual.md) for more info.

+Devzat now has an integration with WolfRam Alpha, allowing users to ask questions to the API.
+This plugin is now avilible for  your own Devzat instance! :tada:

+For more details and installation instructions, please check out the [plugin page](https://github.com/quackduck/devzat-wolframbot#installation).

-Devzat has a plugin API you can use to integrate your own services: [documentation](plugin/README.md).
+Devzat has an API you can use to create your own services: [documentation](plugin/README.md).
 Feel free to add a plugin to the main instance.
 Just ask for a token on the server.

 ## Stargazers over time